 If you or a member of your household qualify for one of the above programs through your county Social Services Office, you will need to contact RC Technologies for an application.

 If you no longer participate in any of the qualifying assistance programs and you do not meet the income guidelines, you are required to notify RC that you are no longer eligible for Lifeline assistance.

-If you live within the telephone exchanges of Roberts County Telephone Cooperative Association, RC Communications or RC Services and would like more information on Lifeline, contact the RC office.
+If you live within the telephone exchanges of RC Technologies and would like more information on Lifeline, contact the RC office.
 For questions on eligibility, call your county social services office.

 Note: People who live on tribal lands may be eligible for separate Tribal Lifeline and Tribal Link-Up Programs.

 A subscriber who lives on Tribal lands and is an eligible resident of Tribal lands is eligible for Tribal Lifeline service if the subscriber, one or more of the subscriber’s dependents, or the subscriber’s household participates in any of the above-listed qualifying assistance programs or one of the following Tribal-specific federal assistance programs: Bureau of Indian Affairs General Assistance; Tribally Administered Temporary Assistance for Needy Families; Head Start (if income eligibility criteria are met); or the Food Distribution Program on Indian Reservations (FDPIR).
 Tribal subscribers may also qualify if the household income is at or below 135% of the Federal Poverty Guidelines.